-When the app Foursquare first took off I checked in everywhere.
-I held brief and hotly contested “Mayorships” of key locations–the corner store, my workplace–and it mattered to me.
+When the app Foursquare first took off, people checked in everywhere (including me!).
+I held brief and hotly contested “Mayorships” of key locations — the corner store, my workplace, literally every restaurant I went to, etc. — and it mattered to me.
 Years later, event planners are capitalizing on this behavior to facilitate networking and engagement.

 Why do people check in?

 “I’ve been doing it for years out of habit, and because I like having a record of my travels,” says Danny Newman, who is a power user of location-based check-in apps like Foursquare and Swarm.
-When I began researching the concept of checking in, I immediately thought of Danny.
-He’s a busy guy–CEO of beacon technology company Roximity among other things–but he takes the time to check in everywhere he goes, without fail.
-(I’m always amazed.)
+When we began researching the concept of checking in, I immediately thought of Danny.
+He’s a busy guy – CEO of beacon technology company, Roximity, among other things, but he takes the time to check in everywhere he goes, without fail.